prior-technology/TransformerAlgebra/doc/contribution.md

 1. Should negative contributions be displayed differently?
 (A term can push away from a token)
 2. How to handle very small total contributions (near-zero logit)?
 3. Should we also report the raw contribution values, not just percentages?
-4. Shapley values for probability (not logit) attribution—when is this needed?
+4. Shapley values for probability (not logit) contribution—when is this needed?